Kings’ Fox misses 2 free throws to give Hornets 124-123 win | WTOP News

 Kings: Alex Len got the start at center for Richaun Holmes, who did not play due to a right eye injury.
 Holmes came in averaging 14 points and 9.3 rebounds per game.

 Hornets: P.J.
 Washington and Nick Richards didn’t play Friday night, and LaMelo Ball, Terry Rozier, Mason Plumlee, Jalen McDaniels and Ish Smith were still out due to NBA health and safety protocols. … Amoldas Kulboka, a 2018 second-round draft pick by the Hornets, saw his first action with the team.
-He has been playing mostly overseas since being drafted. … Oubre has scored at least 20 points in eight of his last nine games.

 UP NEXT